HandBrake/HandBrake-docs/source/en/latest/workflow/select-preset.markdown

 ## Custom presets

 If you've previously saved one of your own `Presets`, you may select it in the same way as the built-in `Presets`.
-Learn more about Custom presets (TODO: link).
+Learn more about [Custom presets](../advanced/custom-presets.html).

 ## Next steps